 On Thursday 19th November 2009, the rivers Cocker and Derwent, which join in Cockermouth, rose to a level that flooded much of central Cockermouth, leaving huge amounts of destruction, and most of the shops, restaurants and pubs in the town completely wrecked.
 See flood pictures.
 For 3 days immediately after the flooding Cockermouth was under the control of the British Army.

-It took a year before most of the businesses were back up and open.
-Flood defence work is still ongoing (December 2012) but this is not causing disruption to the town itself.
+It took a year before most of the businesses were back up and open, and the town now has some substantial flood defences.
 The silver lining to the floods is that the affected area has now been repaired to be even prettier than before with many of the flooded businesses having their Georgian shop fronts restored.

 It is usually easy to park, either in the disc zones, or in one of the 4 main central car parks, but please be aware that the traffic wardens are over zealous, much to the locals’ disgust, so take careful note of your ticket expiry time.